yohanchatelain/fmriprep/CONTRIBUTING.md

 Workflow variables should end in `_wf` to indicate that they refer to Workflows and not Nodes.
-For instance, a workflow whose base-name is `myworkflow` might be defined as
+For instance, a workflow whose basename is `myworkflow` might be defined as
 follows:

 ```Python